mar-tina/iso8583/README.md

 This is a basic go struct with some tags to provide info about packing the message

+**TO NOTE***

+The message is will be packed in the order in which the struct fields are defined

 ```go
 type NetMgmtREQ struct {
 	Mti                  string `field:"0" ln:"4" json:"0"`